ncaninoNRC/crowdstrike/README.md

 ```
 ## Tools

+### cs_create_user.py
+This tool is meant to streamline the user creation process.
+The exe is also available in the root of this repo. *YOU MUST RUN THE EXE FROM A CONSOLE*.

+Usage: `cs_create_user.py --apikey APIKEYHERE`

 ### cs_hostcheck.py
 This tool will accept a singular argument and search our Crowdstrike tenant and return any matches for the system.